To a God Unknown: Plot

 One day, Joseph and Elizabeth visit the glade with the sacred rock, to quell Elizabeth's fear of it.
 Elizabeth decides to climb on the mossy rock, but slips and falls, breaks her neck, and dies instantly.
 Joseph returns to the homestead in a state of shock with Elizabeth's body.
 Rama sees how disturbed Joseph is and sleeps with him to fulfill their needs.
 Later in the novel, Joseph gives his firstborn son to her.
 Some time later, when the drought is forcing desperate measures, Joseph and Thomas explore the coast to see if there is any way they will be able to remain at the homestead.
 They meet a man who ritually sacrifices small creatures to the sunset each evening, and Joseph feels a connection to him.
 Upon returning, Joseph and Thomas decide to drive the cattle out to San Joaquin to find green pastures.
 At the last minute, Joseph elects to stay, but feels abandoned by all the land except the pine grove with the stream and the mossy rock.
 He believes that the mossy rock is the heart of the land, and as long as it stays alive, the land cannot be truly dead.
 He then lives by the rock and watches the spring slowly dry up, using the water to keep the rock wet and alive.
 Juanito returns and convinces Joseph to visit the town's priest to enlist his help in breaking the drought.
-The priest refuses to pray for rain, saying that his concern is the salvation of human souls.
+The priest initially refuses to pray for rain, saying that his concern is the salvation of human souls, but secretly prays for it once Joseph departs.
 Defeatedly, Joseph returns to the rock, only to find that the stream has run dry and the rock is dying.
 Lost in confusion, Joseph realizes that he is the heart of the land, and so sacrifices himself by cutting his wrists to water the rock with his blood.
 As he lies dying on the sacred rock, he feels rain begin to fall again.